 Enter Harry Styles, the sweet fairy prince of emotional vulnerability, gender fluidity, and unironic enthusiasm.
 Harry Styles may look like a Disney prince, but his appeal is much more complicated than the teen heartthrob identity lazy cultural critics, of both the professional and amateur variety, would suggest.

 Celebrity persona is kind of like a group project: The human behind the celebrity may be the group leader, but the construction of their persona is collaborative.
 The same is true for Harry Styles.
-He is his own man and, from all accounts, that man is kind, compassionate, feminist, subversive, silly, sweet.
+He is his own man and, from all accounts, that man is a kind, compassionate feminist.
 He is a rocker who makes a speech about empowerment, acceptance, and being whoever you want to be at the beginning of every one of his concerts.
 He is a musician who dances and prances around his stage with a pride flag at all of his concerts.
-During his brief period of interactions with the nearby audience members, he often seeks out pregnant women and babies to talk to and comment upon.
+During his brief period of interactions with the nearby audience members, he often seeks out pregnant women and babies to talk to.
 If Harry is our Harry Styles Persona group leader, then he is leading us in the direction of babies, flowers, and sparkly suits.

 A few weeks ago, I attended Harry Styles Summer Camp (as I’ve taken to calling it), which is to say I attended three concerts in five days.
 I traveled to two cities (Boston and New York), arguably drank too much, and gave myself over to pure, unabashed enthusiasm and joy.

 My second concert fell on Thursday night in NYC’s Madison Square Garden.
-I had bought the ticket two days prior, desperate to recapture some of that ephemeral magic I tasted, though never truly let myself indulge in on Monday.
+I had bought the ticket two days prior, already heading to NYC to see Friday’s concert with my friends and desperate to recapture some of that ephemeral magic I tasted, though never truly let myself indulge in on Monday.
 For this performance, I would be on the floor, though further away from the stage.
 Reader, I got quite drunk.
 Blame it on the fact that I didn’t eat much that day or that I got to the bar far earlier than everyone else as I vagabonded in from Massachusetts and didn’t have anywhere else to go in the city while I waited to meet up with my friends.

 Whatever the explanation, I don’t remember this concert very clearly, but it was surely the most in-the-moment I got.
-I’m not sure if it counts because I was drunk and don’t remember it well, but I do remember some things: the camaraderie I built with the stranger-friends around me (hey, new Instagram buddies!); the energy of being quite literally in the center of 19,000 screaming fans; and the delirious letting go I felt as I sang along with the songs, even though I am ridiculously bad with song lyrics, even ones belonging to my favorite, most listened-to songs.
+I’m not sure if it counts because I was drunk, but I do remember some things: the camaraderie I built with the stranger-friends around me (hey, new Instagram buddies!); the energy of being quite literally in the center of 19,000 screaming fans; and the delirious letting go I felt as I sang along with the songs, even though I am ridiculously bad with song lyrics, even ones belonging to my favorite, most listened-to songs.

 The third performance ended up being my favorite.
-I wore a flower crown in my braided hair, my sister’s “Gender is Over… If You Want It” jersey shirt (since, I have purchased my own and it was a great decision), and, halfway through the concert, I let myself go.
+I wore a flower crown in my braided hair, my sister’s “Gender is Over… If You Want It” jersey shirt (since, I have purchased my own and, reader, it was a great decision), and, halfway through the concert, I let myself go.
 I stopped worrying about getting all of the lyrics right or the pressure of having a good time.
 I stopped trying to capture The Perfect Harry Styles Concert Experience and just let it happen.
 I actually started listening to the affirmations Harry Styles works into his concert routine.
-You are all fabulous.
 You are all special.
 I wouldn’t be here without you.
-I love you each and every one of you.
+I love each and every one of you.

 It’s a good thing Harry Styles is stubbornly insistent with his affirmations.
 He will keep telling his fans that they are worth it just by being themselves for however long it takes for us to hear it and understand it and let it sink into our self-deprecating bones.